mattzeunert/mattzeunert.github.io/_posts/2019-07-21-running-headful-chrome-on-ubuntu-server.md

 In my case Puppeteer Chromium was version 70, and stable Chrome was version 68.
 Setting the executablePath to stable Chrome caused the fstatat error.

-My solution was to downgrade Puppeteer to version 1.4.
+My solution was to downgrade Puppeteer to version 1.4, which uses Chrome 68.
 (However I've tried upgrading back to 1.7 now and it's fine.)

 ## Unable to get session bus: Unknown or unsupported transport 'disabled' for address 'disabled:'